 When the census again was made in 1880, only daughters Julia and Mary remained under their roof, with Julia having suffered from diphtheria during the past year.

-A number of the Rhoades' adult children were among 300 relatives who attended the 17th annual reunion of the Abraham Rhoads family in July 1933, held at Edgewood Grove.
+Many decades later, a number of the Rhoades' adult children were among 300 relatives who attended the 17th annual reunion of the Abraham Rhoads family in July 1933, held at Edgewood Grove.
 Reported the Somerset Daily American, "A bountiful dinner was served at noon.
 Mrs. Sue Horner, 93, of Friedens, was the oldest descendant in attendance."

 ~ Son Frank Samuel Rhoads ~